School Welcomes New Faculty and Staff in 2014

 During his time in the journalism business, Voorhees has watched the industry transform.

-“When I started, especially in television, news was seen as a public affairs requirement to keep your programing,” Voorhees said.
+“When I started, especially in television, news was seen as a public affairs requirement to keep your programming,” Voorhees said.
 “Over 40 years, that’s been transformed now to the news being a major revenue source.”

 Vorhees’ role as bureau chief of Iowa’s Homeland Security and Emergency Management operation for 11 years is among his most well known.